TritonSE/TSE-Oktavian/README.md

 data and (2) automate away some of the redundancies associated with our processes.
 The core idea behind Oktavian is that of role-based access control.
 Through Oktavian, users are assigned to unique roles, each of which has certain permissions.
-These permissions are propogated internally throughout Oktavian, controlling what information users are allowed to see (for example, project-related documents, recruitment-related applications, etc.) and are propogated externally beyond Oktavian, cascading into the other services that TSE uses, such as Google Drive, Monday.com, GitHub, and others.
+These permissions are propagated internally throughout Oktavian, controlling what information users are allowed to see (for example, project-related documents, recruitment-related applications, etc.) and are propogated externally beyond Oktavian, cascading into the other services that TSE uses, such as Google Drive, Monday.com, GitHub, and others.
 Ultimately, a user's entire technological